World-Renown-World-Renowned | Commonly Confused Words

 etymology

-• World-renowned is the correct and commonly accepted term used to describe someone or something known and admired globally.
+• World-renowned is a correct term and is used to describe someone or something that is famous all over the world.

 © 2025 Lithium Lab Pte Ltd